-We can read of King David’s majestic treatment of Mephibosheth in 2 Samuel 9.
+We can read of King David’s truly majestic treatment of Mephibosheth in 2 Samuel 9.
 He actively blessed him, and perhaps that is the proactive action we ought to take.
-We must make an effort– to bless.
-As king, this was a very minor incident.
-Hardly worth recording in the lofty affairs of state.
-But as a man, it was perhaps one of his greatest decisions.
-Kindness should always be foremost to someone who is in authority.
+We must make the effort– to bless others.

 Ephesians 1:5, NLT